-- ADV_SPM.1.2D The developer shall demonstrate correspondence between the functional specification and the TSP model. - 5.2.5.2 Content and presentation of evidence elements - ADV_SPM.1.1C The TSP model shall be informal. - ADV_SPM.1.2C The TSP model shall describe the rules and characteristics of all policies of the TSP that can be modeled. - ADV_SPM.1.3C The TSP model shall include a rationale that demonstrates that it is consistent and complete with respect to all policies of the TSP that can be modeled. - ADV_SPM.1.4C The demonstration of correspondence between the TSP model and the functional specification shall show that all of the security functions in the functional specification are consistent and complete with respect to the TSP model. - 5.2.5.3 Evaluator action elements - ADV_SPM.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence.
+- 5.2.5.2 Content and presentation of evidence elements - ADV SPM.1.1C The TSP model shall be informal. - ADV_SPM.1.2C The TSP model shall describe the rules and characteristics of all policies of the TSP that can be modeled. - ADV_SPM.1.3C The TSP model shall include a rationale that demonstrates that it is consistent and complete with respect to all policies of the TSP that can be modeled. - ADV_SPM.1.4C The demonstration of correspondence between the TSP model and the functional specification shall show that all of the security functions in the functional specification are consistent and complete with respect to the TSP model. - 5.2.5.3 Evaluator action elements - ADV_SPM.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence.

-5.2.6 AGD_ADM.1 Administrator Guidance
+5.2.6 AGD ADM.1 Administrator Guidance

-- 5.2.6.1 Developer action elements - AGD_ADM.1.1D The developer shall provide administrator guidance addressed to system administrative personnel. - 5.2.6.2 Content and presentation of evidence elements - AGD_ADM.1.1C The administrator guidance shall describe the administrative functions and interfaces available to the administrator of the TOE. - AGD_ADM.1.2C The administrator guidance shall describe how to administer the TEO in a secure manner.

-- AGD_ADM.1.3C The administrator guidance shall contain warnings about functions and privileges that should be controlled in a secure processing environment. - AGD_ADM.1.4C The administrator guidance shall describe all assumptions regarding user behavior that are relevant to secure operation of the TOE - AGD_ADM.1.15CThe administrator guidance shall describe all security parameters under the control of the administrator, indicating secure values as appropriate. - AGD_ADM.1.6C The administrator guidance shall describe each type of security relevant event relative to the administrative function that need to be performed, including changing the security characteristics of entities under the control of the TSF. - AGD_ADM.1.17CThe administrator guidance shall be consistent with all other documentation supplied for evaluation. - AGD_ADM.1.18CThe administrator guidance shall describe all security requirements for the IT environment that are relevant to the administrator. - 5.2.6.3 Evaluator action elements
+- 5.2.6.1 Developer action elements - AGD_ADM.1.1D The developer shall provide administrator guidance addressed to system administrative personnel. - 5.2.6.2 Content and presentation of evidence elements - AGD_ADM.1.C The administrator guidance shall describe the administrative functions and interfaces available to the administrator of the TOE. - AGD_ADM.1.2C The administrator guidance shall describe how to administer the TEO in a secure manner. - AGD_ADM.1.3C The administrator guidance shall contain warnings about functions and privileges that should be controlled in a secure processing environment. - AGD_ADM.1.4C The administrator guidance shall describe all assumptions regarding user behavior that are relevant to secure operation of the TOE - AGD_ADM.1.5C The administrator guidance shall describe all security parameters under the control of the administrator, indicating secure values as appropriate. - AGD_ADM.1.6C The administrator guidance shall describe each type of security relevant event relative to the administrative function that need to be performed, including changing the security characteristics of entities under the control of the TSF. - AGD_ADM.1.7C The administrator guidance shall be consistent with all other documentation supplied for evaluation.

-AGD_ADM.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+- AGD_ADM.1.8C The administrator guidance shall describe all security requirements for the IT environment that are relevant to the administrator. - 5.2.6.3 Evaluator action elements - AGD_ADM.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.